 Adventure tour of Eyre Peninsula, South Australia

 PlanetEnvironmental sustainability is deeply ingrained into our company culture and we are totally committed to the preservation of our natural environment for generations to come.
 We are proudly an Eco-certified tour company meaning our tours adhere to best practice and standards for environmentally responsible tourism.

-We are the only company in Australia that offsets its carbon footprint internally by planting 1.2 hectares of native vegetation on our property Coodlie Park Farm Retreat each year with one third of the property being set aside for environmental rehabilitation.
-Some of our other environmental practices include:
+As a company we plant 1.2 hectares of native vegetation on our property Coodlie Park Farm Retreat each year with one third of the property being set aside for environmental rehabilitation.

+Wildlife enthusiasts can also enjoy the opportunity of whale-watching and to swim with sea lions and dolphins in a natural environment.
 Part of the outback experience is to see native animals and local flora in their environment.
 Our guides all have a keen interest and respect for our flora and fauna.
 Wildlife is viewed but never provoked, chased or cornered.
 We explain to our passengers that noise must be kept to a minimum, to avoid rapid or sudden movement and to avoid camera flashes and to use safe night lights.
 Disturbance of flora is kept to an absolute minimum.

 Where other organizations or community groups are involved, we pay entry fees, make purchases and create economic revenue.
 All catering is arranged or purchased locally or home made.
 Our tour group sizes are limited to 12 people maximum, this size group can be managed to minimise any negative impact on the environment, the enjoyment of other people, the capacity of community services, the safety and stress of wildlife.
 We encourage the practice of low noise bush walking and special solo activities making our guests at one with the environment.

 PeopleFor the business to grow and be recognised for its vital contribution to the local economies, it is important to ‘shop local’ where possible.
 We continue to build local networks and businesses to support the local economy.

 We use local operators to run our optional excursions, thus ensuring that money goes directly to the supplier and the community.
 The nature of outback regional and rural communities ensures that local staff and produce are utilised at all times.
 In the remote outback towns that we visit, almost all of the businesses are run by locals and while some produce is transported in, we always give preference to local fresh produce.